jonslack22/Portfolio1-HuddsHikes/READMEHudds.md

 - [Google Fonts](https://fonts.google.com)
     * The three different font-families used for the project, Anton, Istok and Galindo, were sourced from here.
 - [W3C Markup Validation Service](https://validator.w3.org/)
-    * Both my HTML and CSS code received validation several times over the last few days before project submission, and several oversights and unused classes in my HTML were brought to my attention.
+    * Both my HTML and CSS code received validation several times over the last few days before project submission.
+All errors and warnings were resolved.
 - [W3C Schools](https://www.w3schools.com/)
     * I consulted this website several times with regards to image formatting and the particulars of using a grid template when creating the headers for my events page.
 - [stackoverflow](https://stackoverflow.com/)